According to Cracked, Gilligan's Island is based on the 7 Deadly sins... That means it actually makes sense:

 If the Professor can do so much with Bamboo Technology, why not just build or repair the the boat?
 Because they're on an uncharted desert island.
 Since they don't know where they are, they could get themselves killed by sailing off with no direction.
 A commonly taught rule is if you're lost, then you stay where you are until help arrives.

 Doubles with Fridge Horror and Irony in the fact the storm may have blown them off course but it's not necessarily that of course so that it's very likely they're not that far from Hawaii.
-It would go a long way to explaining why they get so many visitors despite the fact they're supposedly an uncharted desert isle.
+It would go a long way to explaining why they get so many visitors despite the fact they're supposedly an uncharted desert isle and why they're in range of a radio station.
 Hell, they might not even be uncharted (since it's not exactly a desert) and it's a Hawaiian bird sanctuary or national park.

 What would have happened if any of Ginger's attempts at seduction had worked?
 Or worse, if either Ginger or Mary-Anne had sex with anyone and got pregnant?
 Somehow, the idea of trying to raise a child on the island (let alone trying to give birth when they had essentially no medical tools and probably combined limited medical knowledge)...

 Not that much of a problem.
 The professor could've made a maternity ward out of bamboo and sand.

 And let's be honest, lots of women give birth every day outside of a modern medical facility without any fancy medical tools or training — the species would not have survived otherwise.

 I think the real horror here is that a baby is being raised on an island that has been visited by gangsters, cannibals, Japenese soldiers, and far worse.

 Why would all of them bring bags full of their personal belongings and all of their outfits for a third-rate three hour tour on a tugboat?